faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

     # ...
     ]

-The toolbox supports structural model only models, but here models with symbolic model equations is used since the objective of the use case is to go from model to generating code for residual generators and then expressions for the model equations are needed.
+The toolbox supports structural-only models, but here a model with symbolic model equations is used since the objective of the use case is to go from model to generating code for residual generators and then expressions for the model equations are needed.
 When the ``modeldef`` dict has been defined and the ``model`` object has been created it is time to explore the model.
 Basic model information is obtained using the ``Lint`` class method

 .. code-block:: python